sieuwerts/zmk-config-corne/README.md

 This is the last layer, and the only one which is meant to be toggled on/off.
 It's meant to be used for playing video games, and has a three key combo to toggle to avoid it being activated by accident.
-Here most of the fancy stuff from the default layer is disabled such as home row mods and most combos.
+Here most of the fancy stuff from the base layer is disabled such as home row mods and most combos.
 The only combos that I still use here are for the numerals.
 Shift and control have moved to their "traditional" spots on the left hand and the middle left thumb button will become a spacebar.
 The rest of the thumb keys are designed to